leogenot/eyes-of-fish/README.md

-# Fully vibe coded using Claude Code.
+# Fisheye image editor (Claude Code vibe code test)

-not a single line of code was written.
+Pretty impressive.
 (Needed to see how good the AI can be)